pingcap/docs/sql-statements/sql-statement-admin-show-ddl.md

     - `cancelled`: indicates that the operation has been canceled.
     - `pausing`: indicates that the operation is being paused.
     - `paused`: indicates that the operation has been paused.
 This state only appears when you use the [`ADMIN PAUSED DDL JOBS`](/sql-statements/sql-statement-admin-pause-ddl.md) command to pause the DDL job.
 You can use the [`ADMIN RESUME DDL JOBS`](/sql-statements/sql-statement-admin-resume-ddl.md) command to resume the DDL job.
-    - `done`: indicates that the operation has been successfully executed on the owner node, but other TiDB instances have not yet synchronized the state, usually due to an uncommitted transaction that holds a metadata lock blocking the state change.
+    - `done`: indicates that the operation has been successfully executed on the owner node, but other TiDB instances have not yet synchronized the changes performed by this DDL.

 </CustomContent>